Kapiche/caterpillar-lsi/README.md

 ===============
 Latent Semantic Indexing plugin for Caterpillar.

-**Warning** - This is a prototype implementation that is currently only compatible with Caterpillar commit a984bfd34fe666d2d77c2f8917ca580946cb509f
+**Warning - This is a prototype implementation that is currently only compatible with Caterpillar commit a984bfd34fe666d2d77c2f8917ca580946cb509f**

+**Additionally, the API needs a significant overhaul for clarity and ease of use.
+Expect it to change.**

 Usage
 =====